-Before the on-site review meeting, the host utility should distribute the pre-review material to the peer review team leader (and team, when assigned).
-This material includes the results from the self-assessment of the PRA by the host utility, as well as the results of the self-assessment of the applicable portions of the Internal Events PRA for Internal Flood, Internal Fire, and Other Hazard PRAs.
+Before the beginning of the review, the host user should distribute the pre-review material to the peer review team leader (and team, when assigned) to help define the scope of the review and assemble a team that is qualified for the review.
+This material includes the results from the self-assessment of the PRA by the host user, as well as the results of the self-assessment of the applicable portions of other relevant PRAs.
+It is recommended that the material also include information, as needed, about the reactor technology, reactor design, containment, confinement, or reactor building design, and plant operation.
+Knowledge of these topics is expected to be important to understanding the developments and elements of the PRA, and therefore, its peer review.

-Appendix A presents a detail discussion of the plant and PRA information to be available to the review team.
+Appendix A presents a detailed discussion of the plant and PRA information to be available to the review team.
 Attachment 1 to Peer Review Planning letter presents a list of information to be available for review by the Peer Review team.